Center for International Studies

 Official TOEFL scores must be sent to WIU directly from ETS.
 The institution code for Western Illinois University is 1900.
 Because English proficiency can change considerably in a relatively short period, scores more than two years old will not be accepted.

-For IELTS, a minimum overall band score of 6.5 is required.
-Official scores need to be sent to Western Illinois University directly from the testing center which administered the test.
+For IELTS, official scores need to be sent to Western Illinois University directly from the testing center which administered the test.

 If you meet all other academic standards for admission but your TOEFL or IELTS scores do not meet the minimum requirements you may be admitted to a degree program on the condition that you attend courses at Western’s English-as-a-Second Language Institute (WESL) at your own expense.
 Before starting your degree program, you must improve your English proficiency to the level required to be successful.